pilosophos/pilosophos.github.io/src/writing/xbox-360-development-tools.md

   <aside class="marginal-note">

-  I list the MD5/SHA256 hashes of trustworthy installers, but **there are no links provided to the Xbox 360 SDK or XNA 4.0 Extensions** because I'm not authorized to redistribute proprietary software that was never supposed to be publicly available.
+  I list the MD5/SHA256 hashes of trustworthy installers, but **I don't provide links to the Xbox 360 SDK or XNA 4.0 Extensions** because I'm not authorized to redistribute proprietary software that was never supposed to be publicly available.

   </aside>